 Market risk control is performed by the Treasury mid-office, a function independent of the Treasury section.
-Treasury mid-office is responsible for issuing monthly reportings to the Executive Management and to Group Risk Management.
-Limit excesses are monitored daily and are reported immediately to Executive Management, Group Risk Management and Treasury.
+Treasury mid-office is responsible for issuing monthly reportings to Executive Management and to Group Risk Monitoring.
+Limit excesses are monitored daily and are reported immediately to Executive Management, Group Risk Monitoring and Treasury.